'Arsenal fans have had enough of Xhaka' - Evra reveals Henry disgust at Gunners bad boy | Goal.com

 "He turned on the TV, the first image we saw on the screen was Xhaka leading the Arsenal team, being the captain.
 Thierry Henry turned off the TV.

-"It tells you everything about what a legend of this clubs thinks about him.
+"It tells you everything about what a legend of this club thinks about him.
 And again he let down his team.
 It is not the first time.

 "I remember two years ago I made a comment about Arsenal saying they look like babies.
 He came out and said ‘Patrice Evra, it is not the first time he has spoken about us’.
 Then I remember the next game he got substituted and he took off his shirt.